 This is to be used for reference only and is not meant to be medical advice.
 Please consult with your own doctor or healthcare provider if you are avoiding palm oil for health concerns.

 Please be sure to read ingredient labels if you are trying to be palm oil free.
 Manufacturers change ingredients.
 Be sure to always read labels before purchasing.

-Look for the Palm Oil Free certification trademark from the International Palm Oil Free Certification Trademark Programme to ensure products are palm oil free.
+Look for the Palm Oil Free certification label from the International Palm Oil Free Certification Trademark Programme or the Orangutan Alliance to ensure products are palm oil free.